About Estes Park Rotary Duck Race Festival

 Thank You Duck Race Sponsors!

 Our Sponsors are the main support of the Major Prizes.
-Their generous donations oﬀset many of the costs of operating the Duck Race and help us return an impressive 95% of the adoption proceeds to the local charities and organizations.
+Their generous donations oﬀset many of the costs of operating the Duck Race and help us return $19 of each adoption to the local charities and organizations.
 Thank you!

 Want to get involved?